inpsyde/composer-asset-compiler/README.md

 When the Composer Asset Compiler environment will be `root`, there's no pre-compilation adapter, so Composer Asset Compiler will install and compile assets as usual (in this case executing `gulp`).

-In all the other cases, before compiling assets, Composer Asset Compiler will attempt using pre-compiled assets stored in a GitHub action artifact whose name is `assets-${hash}.zip` (where `${hash}` is replaced by the result of `composer assets-hash`) in the repository `john-doe/some-package`, and using GitHub API credentials stored in `config.user` and `config.token`.
+In all the other cases, before compiling assets, Composer Asset Compiler will attempt using pre-compiled assets stored in a GitHub action artifact whose name is `assets-${ref}.zip` (where `${ref}` is replaced by the Git SHA reference of the installed commit) in the repository `john-doe/some-package`, and using GitHub API credentials stored in `config.user` and `config.token`.

 If the artifact  is found, the adapter will download it and unzip in the `./assets/` folder and will do nothing else for the package.